 Step 3 - Make the Electrical Connections and Venting

-Mount the thermostat 5 ft above the floor on a vertical, vibration-free surface.
+Mount the thermostat five feet above the floor on a vertical, vibration-free surface.
 Keep it in an area where it is exposed to the average temperature air.
 Refer to the wiring diagram in the installation manual for setting up all wiring connections.

 The unit heater must be vented and comply with all local building codes.
 The ventilation should allow for the maximum combustion of the gas and proper venting.